 Gastrogastric Fistula (GGF)

 This is an abnormal communication between the gastric pouch and the excluded stomach.
 It occurs in about 1.5-6% of patients.
 This usually leads to inadequate weight loss or weight gain after surgery (Griffith, Birch, Sharma, & Karmali, 2012).
-The commonest cause is incomplete gastric transaction during surgery.
+The most frequent cause is incomplete gastric transaction during operation.
 (Christou, Look, & Maclean, 2006).

 Weight gain after bariatric surgery occurs in about 10% of patients after five years and in about 20% of patients after ten years (Christou, Look, & Maclean, 2006).
 Pouch dilatation and GGF are part of the causative factors.

 Nutritional deficiency is another complication you can encounter following the laparoscopic Roux-en-Y gastric bypass (LRYGB).
 The presentation may be anemia due to deficiencies of vitamin B12, folate, and iron.
 Significant deficits were also noted in magnesium, calcium, zinc, 25-hydroxyvitamin D, thiamine and β-carotene (Griffith, Birch, Sharma, & Karmali, 2012).

 Research More: Gastric Bypass Surgery vs. Gastric Sleeve Surgery